perpetuallyunlucky4/yummygpt/README.md

 ## Conclusions and next steps

 # Appendix A -- The AXIOM dataset format
-The format I used for AXIOM is simple, simply:
+The format I used for AXIOM is simple:
 ```
 USER
 user text here